 Special Note to Transfer Students

-You may also be exempt from taking WRI 102 if, at your previous institution, you have taken a credit-bearing course (numbered 100 or above) in writing or composition which has been approved as equivalent to WRI 102.
+You may be exempt from taking FYW 102 if you enter as a transfer student, and at your previous institution, you have taken a credit-bearing course (numbered 100 or above) in writing or composition which has been approved as equivalent to FYW 102.

 Taking Writing courses at a college or university during high school will not exempt a student from Academic Writing.
 We ask each student to submit a Writing Placement test, and that score will determine placement.